JDH – lives in Los Angeles, with a Waco, Texas accent.

 - The Three Words That Best Describe Me: Now in Progress

 A singer/songwriter, JD Hinton has composed songs and music for Hollywood films including GLORIA, TICK-TOCK, and Mark Medoff’s film CHILDREN ON THEIR BIRTHDAYS.
 This 1942 period film features his song I HAVE TO DREAM sung by Celine Dion.

-JD takes his original music into Los Angeles clubs with sold out shows at Vitello’s, Rockwell, House of Blues and Viper Room.
+JD takes his original music into Los Angeles and New York clubs with sold-out shows at Rockwood Music Hall, Vitello’s, Rockwell, House of Blues and Viper Room.
 A personal highlight was singing at the Vatican for the Pope.